ErnaneJ/ruby-edge-detection-threads/README.md

-# Edge and Relief Detection in Images with Ruby Threads 🌄
+# Edge and Relief Detection in Images 🌄

 The field of digital image processing and analysis has made remarkable strides in the early years of the 21st century.
 This progress has been fueled by a fervor for research and the development of technologies applicable to various domains, including medicine, biology, industrial automation, and remote sensing.